cfgnunes/cfgnunes.github.io/_posts/2014-01-01-linux-commands.md

     git push --delete origin tagname
     git tag --delete tagname

+### Clean the repository by deleting untracked and ignored files by .gitignore

+    git clean -xdf

 ## Reverse engineering in executables

 ### Display information from an ELF executable